The front garden is not a small version of a back garden. To make the most of the space in front of your house, you need to design differently.

 Before any consideration of the planting style, the shape of the drive and path to the door needs to be sorted.
 In order to give everyone an easy exit from the car, the best option is to offset the drive.
 In this drawing, the green areas represent the route people will take to the house.
 More space is needed for this than most designs usually allow.
 This is what this garden is being mainly used for; so plan the garden around the car.

-The problem this now creates for the owner, is that the space is all paving and not much space for planting.
+The problem this now creates for the owner, is that the space is all paving with not much space for planting.

-How to create impact in a small border:
+So, how do you create impact in a small space?

 Choosing materials for the driveway:

 Twenty years ago, most of us would not have given a second thought to the materials used; but today we must.
 All hard landscaping, paving, tarmac, resin-bonded stone is impermeable, the rain runs off the surface.
 Climate change has forced us to consider where it runs too.
 Flash flooding is an issue in urban areas, rainfall is becoming heavier and more intense.
 The choice of materials used is important.
 When considering the drive, remember it’s only the wheels of the car that needs a solid surface, so you could be a little more creative.